-- (1) Architectural variety - (a) The building has a variety of techniques to visually break up the façade, a varied roof lines, and some variation in window sizes. - (2) Facade. - (a) The building horizontal articulations are provided throughout the building, and rooflines incorporate varying heights and ridgelines. - (d) The primary facade and all facades visible from public ways for shall have an area of fenestration a minimum of 25% of the total area of street facing facades. - (3) Orientation. - (a) The building entrances shall be oriented to face the street. - (b) Buildings may be oriented to open space areas, provided that street frontages are developed consistent with above.
+- (1) Architectural variety - (a) The building has a variety of techniques to visually break up the façade, a varied roof lines, and some variation in window sizes.
+For final plan review, at least two different building designs shall be provided. - (2) Facade. - (a) The building horizontal articulations are provided throughout the building, and rooflines incorporate varying heights and ridgelines. - (3) Orientation. - (a) The building entrances shall be oriented to face the street. - (b) Buildings may be oriented to open space areas, provided that street frontages are developed consistent with above.